Key Quote

 RAD — STAGNATE

-The poem's London is a place of complete stagnation — there is no hope, no escape, no possibility of change.
+The poem's London is a place of complete stagnationstagnation — A state of no growth, activity, or development — there is no hope, no escape, no possibility of change.
 The 'charter'd' (controlled, mapped, owned) streets and Thames suggest that even the natural world has been claimed by institutional power.
-Blake sees no path to liberation within the existing system; the stagnation is systemic (built into the structure of society itself).
+Blake sees no path to liberation within the existing system; the stagnation is systemicsystemic — Relating to or affecting an entire system, not just individual parts.

 Key Words